Josephine180/holbertonschool-higher_level_programming/Mutable and immutable objects/README.md

 # Verification if a and b are the same object with 'is'.
 print("Are a and b the same object?", a is b)  # True
 ```
 The objects can be divided into two categories : mutable and immutable.
 Mutable objects can be modified.
-In fact, we can change the value and the type without touching the identifier.
-List, dictionary and set are mutable objects.
+In fact, we can change the value and the type without touching the identifier. `List`, `dictionary` and `set` are mutable objects.

 ```
 my_list = [1, 2, 3]